smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 mobile infrastructure and the Packet Data Network.
 The UPF is responsible for functions such as:

-- Packet routing, forwarding, and interconnection to the Data Network (DN)
+- Packet routing, forwarding, and interconnection to the Data Network (Internet)
-- Allocation of User Equipment (UE) IP Address/prefix along with SMF
+- Allocation of User Equipment (UE) IP Address/prefix, in conjunction with Session Management Function (SMF)
 - Quality of Service policy enforcement
 - Handling of traffic filtering, steering and application detection
 - Traffic usage reporting